Transforming wholesale telecoms data into profitable decisions with AI

 Harun Hasić

-Harun Hasić Product Manager
+Harun Hasić Product Director

 AI in telecoms: Opportunities and challenges